kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 ### Map\<String, String\> filesArtifactMountpoints
 Sometimes a service needs files to be available before it starts, but creating those files via [ContainerCreationConfig.fileGeneratingFuncs][containercreationconfig_filegeneratingfuncs] is slow, difficult, or would require committing a very large artifact to the testsuite's Git repo (e.g. starting a service with a 5 GB Postgres database mounted).
 To ease this pain, Kurtosis allows you to specify URLs of gzipped TAR files that Kurtosis will download, uncompress, and mount inside your service containers.

-This property is therefore a map of the file artifact ID -> path on the container where the uncompressed artifact contents should be mounted, with the file artifact IDs corresponding matching the files artifacts declared in the [TestConfiguration][testconfiguration] object returned by [Test.getTestConfiguration][test_gettestconfiguration].
+This property is therefore a map of the file artifact ID -> path on the container where the uncompressed artifact contents should be mounted, with the file artifact IDs corresponding to the files artifacts registered via [NetworkContext.registerFilesArtifacts][networkcontext_registerfilesartifacts].

 E.g. if my test declares an artifact called `5gb-database` that lives at `https://my-site.com/test-artifacts/5gb-database.tgz`, I might return the following map from this function to mount the artifact at the `/database` path inside my container: `{"5gb-database": "/database"}`.